linode/docs/docs/quick-answers/linux/how-to-use-git.md

 author:
   name: Angel Guarisma
   email: aguarisma@linode.com
-description: 'This Quick Answer guide explains how to use version control system Git to create a repository, stage a commit, and then push that commit.'
+description: 'This Quick Answer guide explains how to use Git to create a repository, stage a commit, and then push that commit.'
 keywords: 'Linux, how to use Git, github, create git repo'
 alias: ['quick-answers/how-to-use-git/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'